 This is serious surgery with permanent consequences.
-Imagine if you had the last joint of all your fingers cut off. how to cut cat nails with human clippers Think of how your world would be and how you behave in it.
+Imagine if you had the last joint of all your fingers cut off.
+Copper kettle Think of how your world would be and how you behave in it.
 It would change you forever.
 I don’t think it’s a stretch to make this comparison.

 After declawing, also called Onychectomy, the cat must stay in the hospital for a time.
 As with many procedures, the ideal time to declaw is when the cat is 3 to 5 months of age, and it’s not recommended at all for older cats.

 With bandaged paws, the cat is sent home for a recovery that can be painful and psychologically traumatic.
 Cats need their paws to do everyday tasks, such as walking and using the litter box.
 As I mentioned, think of if you lost all your finger tips.
 Things we rarely give much thought to, like picking up a pencil or turning the pages of a book, become a big deal.

 While the cat is recovering, exercise must be restricted, especially jumping.
 The cat should not be active for about a week.
 If the cat breaks open a scab and the bleeding doesn’t stop in about 20 minutes, he/she will need a vet.